 For acute conditions like an injury, this is rarely an issue, as it will respond within 3 treatments.
 For more chronic conditions, we encourage you to pay attention to subtle changes.
 Maybe you’re sleeping better, feeling less bloated, have more energy during the day, or feel better able to deal with stress at work.
 Sleeping better might mean you only woke up once a night the last week instead of twice.

 These are real changes that may happen more quickly than your allergy symptoms or PMS disappearing.
 Acupuncture is deep, and profound when you stick with it.
 We will always be honest and let you know if we don’t feel like acupuncture will work for you or you are not making good progress, and refer you to someone who will be better able to help you.

 You will receive suggestions for things you can do to speed your results.
 There are ALWAYS things you can do to maximize the effectiveness of your treatments and feel better quicker.
 If you commit to:

 - Coming in for follow-ups at recommended intervals, and

-- Taking suggested herbs and supplements can turn a 10 session condition into a 5 session condition.
-This saves you money and time and empowers you to take back control of your health!
+- Taking suggested herbs and supplements, you can turn a 10-session condition into a 5-session condition.
+This saves you money and time and empowers you to take back control of your health.

 6. Be hopeful!

 You have every reason to feel hopeful and positive about getting good results.
-I have tremendous confidence in what I do.
-I see the powerful effects daily!
+We have tremendous confidence in what we do.
+We see the powerful effects daily!
 Getting on board mentally will help your healing process.
 Hope and a positive outlook greatly reduce obstacles to healing.
 You don’t need to “believe in” acupuncture for it to work, but believing in your own ability to heal is crucial to making it a reality.